Dancing on Ice 2021 line-up: Confirmed contestants plus all the rumours - TheNewsTrace

 The 38-year-old mannequin and TV character, who’s married to Leicester Metropolis footballer Jamie Vardy, was confirmed to be collaborating in the contest on twenty ninth September.

-On her involvement in the present she stated, “I’m so prepared for the sequins and full glam squad.
-After months of lockdown it will likely be good to get the glam on.”
+On her involvement in the present she mentioned, “I’m so prepared for the sequins and full glam squad.
+After months of lockdown will probably be good to get the glam on.”

 Graham Bell